imbrikis/card-memory-game/README.md

 <br />

 ![image](https://user-images.githubusercontent.com/7816525/156109002-f1ef842d-4ed2-4363-afb2-4e932d277288.png)

 ### [Check out the demo!](https://imb-card-memory-game.netlify.app/)

 ### Current Issues

-- Users can click on another card during the half second it takes for the other cards to flip over: This causes a 3rd card to stay in a flipped over state
+- None at the moment

+### Responsive?

-- This application only works on desktop at the moment
+- This application only works on desktop

 ### Future Features

+- Responsive on devices as small as 400px x 600px
-- High Score tracking
+- High Score tracking (time and clicks)
-- Random image generation
 - Display all cards after a loss and highlight the ones missed
+- Leaderboard?
+  - If so, then Sign in?